Course Descriptions

 English 10/Honors English 10

 In this course, students engage actively in the study of literature.
 Reading selections focus on major works of world literature such as 1984 and Hamlet.
-Students will continue to hone critical reading, write analytical essays, and expand knowledge of vocabulary and grammar.
+Students will continue to hone critical reading, write analytical essays, and expand their knowledge of vocabulary and grammar.
 The research component will involve choosing and researching a British poet of the student's choice and analyzing the poet's work.

 English 11/Honors English 11- Perspectives in American Literature

 Perspectives in American Literature is a survey course in which you will discover how to evaluate and construct convincing arguments by exploring legacies of thought and expression in the United States.
-In the spirit of respecting both the power of language and the expectation that the foundational skills that you learn in an English class should be used effectively across multiple fields and disciplines from the humanities to the sciences to the technical world and beyond, this course is designed to emphasize critical thinking, problem solving, innovation, and analytical skills through the extensive study of both literary and composition theory.
+In the spirit of respecting both the power of language and the expectation that the foundational skills that you learn in an English class should be used effectively across multiple fields and disciplines (from the humanities to the sciences to the technical world and beyond), this course is designed to emphasize critical thinking, problem solving, innovation, and analytical skills through the extensive study of both literary and composition theory.
 We will pay close attention to the diverse perspectives and thematic paradigms of twentieth and twenty-first century American texts from within their historical contexts, with a specific focus on how Americans engaged with and are currently writing about and discussing pressing issues of the 2020s and their possible solutions.

 12th Grade Elective Courses